golang/proposal/design/68723-crypto-ssh-v2.md

     Signer
 }

+// CryptoSigner returns the private key associated with the Signer.
+It returns a
+// *rsa.PrivateKey, an *ecdsa.PrivateKey or an ed25519.PrivateKey (not a pointer).
-func (k *PrivateKeySigner) CryptoSigner() crypto.Signer
+// Note: in v1 ed25519.PrivateKey was returned as a pointer. func (k *PrivateKeySigner) CryptoSigner() crypto.Signer

 func ParsePrivateKey(pemBytes []byte) (*PrivateKeySigner, error)

 func ParsePrivateKeyWithPassphrase(pemBytes, passphrase []byte) (*PrivateKeySigner, error)
 ```

+Differently from v1, `CryptoSigner` returns ed25519.PrivateKey as value and not as pointer, see [golang/go#51974](https://github.com/golang/go/issues/51974).

 ### Add MarshalPrivateKeyOptions